 1. Travel to Cheaper Destinations

 Although it may be tempting to plan a dream vacation in a location that would make anyone jealous, doing so will cost you in the long run.
 Cities like Paris, Milan, New York, and Dubai are among the most popular travel destinations in the world but they come with a hefty price tag.
 To avoid the sticker shock, pick destinations that are less traveled and therefore cheaper.
-There are quite a few places in South America that will set you back far less than a trip to Milan and Dubai, and are just as beautiful.
+There are quite a few places in South America, Asia, Europe, and Africa that will set you back far less than a trip to Milan and Dubai, and are just as beautiful.

 2. Travel During the Off Season